Click here to return to the main FAQ page.

 Then copy the email with the license key to CD or USB memory stick or whatever, and get it onto your computer that way, so you can copy&paste the license key into Transcribe!

-The license agreement permits you to install on two computers running the same OS (Windows/Mac/Linux) as long as Transcribe! is for your exclusive use on both of them.
-You simply download Transcribe! separately onto both computers and use the same license key on both.
-This won't work, though, if they are different operating systems (Windows/Mac/Linux) - see below.
+A single license permits you to install on up to three computers as long as Transcribe! is for your exclusive use on all of them.
+You simply download Transcribe! separately onto the computers and use the same license key on all of them.
+If they are different operating systems (Windows/Mac/Linux) then see below.

 No, the volume discount applies to buying multiple copies in a single order.